New World history is a rich field that is constantly being analyzed for new material. The complexity of these tales never fails to amaze me.

-There is a song about the Underground Railroad, called "Follow the Drinking Gourd".
-On the surface it is an oral history of the northward movement of slaves in the decades that preceded the Civil War.
-On a more specific note, the song is giving fairly specific directions on how to find one's way north to Canada, a place, where ex-slaves could live without fear of deportation back to their original plantation from which they left.
+There is a song about the Underground Railroad called "Follow the Drinking Gourd".
+On the surface, it's an oral history of the northward movement of slaves in the decades that preceded the Civil War.
+But upon closer examination, the song is giving fairly specific directions on how to find one's way north to Canada, a place, where ex-slaves could live without fear of deportation back to their original plantation from which they left.

 Following the Tracks of the Song